Elderly Care Robotics Market Size:

 The elderly care robotics market is segmented by:

 - Robot Type: The market is segmented into social robots, companion robots, mobile service robots and robotic exoskeletons.
-Social robots intended to communicate with older adults, at a human level, are visualised through question-and-answer conversations, facial expression interaction, and full-body gesture interaction.
+Social robots intended to communicate with older adults, at a human level, are visualized through question-and-answer conversations, facial expression interaction, and full-body gesture interaction.
 Social robots support emotional well-being and social connectedness while decreasing loneliness and creating opportunities for cognitive engagement.
 Social robots for elder care, such as PARO and ElliQ, can be seen actively used in assisted living settings and homes, enabling managed symptoms of dementia, medication reminders, while providing companionship.
 Elderly care robots can treat medical conditions – including care-related cognitive challenges and depression - but they also foster trust and conducive human-like relationships.
 Both aspects are of particular importance to elderly care, and even incremental decreases in care-related anxiety from using assistive robots can improve senior health and functions.

 - Application: The market is segmented into personal assistance, rehabilitation, telehealth, behaviour monitoring, and household chores.
 Rehabilitation robots are usually designed to help older adults recover lost mobility due to injury or surgery.
 Rehabilitation robots include exoskeleton devices and passive robotic walking aiding devices for acquiring gait training and maintaining balance.
-Rehabilitation robots are used in hospitals, rehabilitation centres or clinics, and now more frequently in-home care, as a means to improve independence and decrease chances of re-hospitalisation.
+Rehabilitation robots are used in hospitals, rehabilitation centres or clinics, and now more frequently in-home care, as a means to improve independence and decrease chances of re-hospitalization.
 Since injury recovery can also mean recovery of age-related decline in mobility, elderly rehabilitation robots are particularly beneficial for improving post-stroke recovery or mobility with a musculoskeletal disorder.

 - End User: The market is segmented into individual users, nursing homes, assisted living facilities, and home healthcare providers.
 Home healthcare providers are increasingly using robots to fill the gaps where human caregivers are limited, and to manage the substantial growth in demand.
 Robots are supporting tasks from medication delivery to patient monitoring when there are not enough staff.
 Robots are reducing the staffing burden and improving patient safety, and enabling ageing in place by automating repetitive or physically demanding tasks.
 For service providers, robots can provide a cost-effective option as well as standard administration of care.